jk-jeon/jk-jeon.github.io/_posts/2022-12-28-fixed-precision-formatting.md

   2. Profit.

-- If you are a "shut up and show me the code" type of person, please go down to [here](#actual-implementation), then you will find a benchmark graph and the link to the source code.
+- If you are a "shut up and show me the code" type of person, please go down [here](#actual-implementation), then you will find a benchmark graph and the link to the source code.

 - I would not consider this work to be "Done" yet, as there are lots of things that could be improved further.
 Especially the implementation right now is far from complete, is a complete mess, the exact anti-thesis of [the DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and furthermore I haven't done a good enough amount of formal testing.